jcrist/msgspec/docs/source/supported-types.rst

 ``Enum`` / ``IntEnum``
 ----------------------

-`enum.Enum` and `enum.IntEnum` types encode as their member *values* in all protocols.
+`enum.Enum`, `enum.StrEnum`, and `enum.IntEnum` types encode as their member
+*values* in all protocols.
 Only enums composed of all string or all integer values are supported.
 An error is raised during decoding if the value isn't the proper type, or doesn't match any valid member.

 .. code-block:: python